On the Paradox of Certified Training: Properties of Convex Relaxations

+The theorem (see the proof in~\cref{app:tightnessproof}) tells us that with a perfect optimizer, tightness would be the \emph{sole} performance factor of relaxations, provided that one is strictly tighter than the other.
+However, our results in~\cref{table:prefetch} demonstrate that this does not happen in practice, \eg despite hBox being strictly tighter than IBP, training with it results in worse certified robustness.
+Clearly, gradient-based optimization in practice leads to worse parameters for tighter relaxations and the underlying reasons are unclear.

-\subsection{Continuity of convex relaxations}
+\subsection{Continuity of Convex Relaxations}

-While convex relaxations represent layer constraints as convex sets, the loss optimized during training is not necessarily convex \wrt network weights.
-Moreover, we observe that some relaxations introduce a \emph{discontinuous} loss landscape, harming first-order optimization as the gradient values near the discontinuity do not provide \emph{any} information about the function behavior after the discontinuity (see \cref{ssec:analysis:sgd}).
-We show that CROWN, CROWN-IBP, and hBox all suffer from this issue.
+While convex relaxations represent layer constraints as convex sets, the training loss is not necessarily convex with respect to network weights.
+Moreover, we observe that some relaxations create a \emph{discontinuous} loss landscape, harming first-order optimization as gradients near the discontinuity do not provide \emph{any} information about the function values after the discontinuity (see \cref{ssec:analysis:sgd}).
+We show that CROWN, CROWN-IBP (R), and hBox all suffer from this problem.
+In~\cref{ssec:exp:practice} we show that these relaxations have many discontinuities when instantiated on a realistic network, but here we focus on a minimal example to better illustrate the core issue.
+Note that our definition of continuity is binary and depends only on the convex relaxation, without requiring knowledge of the architecture nor the training process.
+There could be other, more fine-grained numerical definitions, such as counting the number of discontinuities (see for example~\cref{fig:practice:training} or \cref{table:tunable_tweaks}) along a certain trajectory, but these may depend on the setting and necessarily require running the training, as they cannot be computed beforehand.
+See \cref{app:general} for a further discussion.